TheDen/netmon/README.rst

 netmon
 ======

 Command line network monitor for linux.
-Written in python and uses curses.
+Written in python.

 `asciicast <https://asciinema.org/a/178907>`__